modelscope/data-juicer/docs/DeveloperGuide.md

 ## Coding Style

 We define our styles in `.pre-commit-config.yaml`.
-Before committing, please install `pre-commit` tool to check and modify accordingly:
+Before committing, please install `pre-commit` tool to automatically check and modify accordingly:

 ```shell
 # ===========install pre-commit tool===========